-- All work must be submitted as scheduled.
-If you are unable to meet a deadline, please give me advanced notice so I can make alternative arrangements for that class period. - In a workshop, your attendance and contributions are crucial.
+- Assignments must be submitted on time-late work will lose 10% per day it's late. - In a workshop, your attendance and contributions are crucial.
 Attendance will checked at every class meeting and only three absences will be allowed.
 (Upon your fourth absence & every absence thereafter, your final grade will be lowered by 5 points). - Please silence all cell phones and electronic devices during class. - Failure to follow directions on an assignment can result in a failing grade on the assignment.

 How your final grade will be determined:

-Final Portfolio - 15%
+Final Portfolio - 14%

-Creative Work- 20%
+Creative Work- 21%

-Workshop Participation - 40%
+Workshop Participation - 42%

-Class Participation - 10%
+Class Participation - 08%

-Reading Response to Local Literary Reading - 5%
+Written Response to a Local Literary Reading - 5%

-Author Presentation 10%
+Oral Presentation 10%

 Total - 100%